 One of the topics that enthusiasts and skeptics are hung up on is the towing capacity of EV pickup trucks.
 Can EV trucks do Real Truck Things™, or are they forever destined to be lifestyle vehicles?

 Let’s break it down.

-When it comes to towing, 10,000 pounds is often the standard for what a capable truck should be able to manage.
-For context, the heaviest Airstream, the Classic Travel Trailer, weighs 8,000 pounds fully loaded.
-Meanwhile, the most popular Airstream model, the Flying Cloud, weighs 6,000 pounds fully loaded.
-The average ski boat and trailer weigh under 6,000 pounds, as well.
+When it comes to towing, the benchmark for a capable truck often hovers around 10,000 pounds.
+To provide context, the heftiest Airstream, the Classic Travel Trailer, tips the scales at 8,000 pounds when fully loaded.
+In comparison, the much-loved Airstream model, the Flying Cloud, clocks in at 6,000 pounds when fully loaded.
+Even the average ski boat and its trailer come in at under 6,000 pounds.

 Based on the specifications of various EV trucks, these weights comfortably fall within their towing capacities.
 Thanks to the robust torque delivered by electric motors, there's no longer an absolute necessity for a ¾ ton pickup equipped with a massive engine to manage a 10,000-pound tow.
 The Ford F-150 Lightning with the extended-range battery is up to the task, as should be the Silverado.
 Meanwhile, the Rivian R1T can confidently handle 11,000 pounds of towing weight across all trim levels.
 The Cybertruck is still in rumor territory, but the highest trim should be able to pull 14,000 lbs.

 As a side note, for lighter loads, you can even tow with a humble yet versatile EV like the Chevy Bolt.
 This couple has chronicled their experiences in a video series, offering insights into the process.
 Expect around a 35% reduction in range, akin to what's encountered in cold weather conditions.